-Children should be taught to keep their personal information private when using social software and to protect the personal information of others.
+Young people should be taught to keep their personal information private when using social networking tools and to protect the personal information of others.
 This not only includes the obvious information, such as name, address, phone numbers and school name, but also less obvious details such as favourite hang-outs or references to friends, after-school clubs or social activities, all of which could be pieced together to form a fairly comprehensive profile identifying the user.

-Children should also be encouraged to use the privacy features provided by social software, by password-protecting profiles and permitting access only to people they know in the real world.
+Young people should be encouraged to use the privacy features provided on the social networking sites, by password-protecting profiles and permitting access only to people they know in the real world.

-Privacy also extends to email addresses: users of social software could create an anonymous email address that could be easily deleted or changed should unwelcome messages or attention be received.
+Privacy also extends to email addresses: users of social networking websites could create an anonymous email address that could be easily deleted or changed should unwelcome messages or attention be received.